Thend911/Spotify-Music-Recommender/README.md

-installing requirements, run this command in terminal pip install -r requirements.txt then run the notebook
+installing requirements, run this command in terminal "pip install -r requirements.txt" then run the notebook